 How to get from Naples to Sorrento

 You have a few different options on how to get to Sorrento from Naples, but it depends on your budget and the method of travel you prefer.
-For those who don’t mind taking public transport (like us!), taking the Circumvesuviana train from Naples to Sorrento is your best option.
+For those who don’t mind taking public transport (like me!), taking the Circumvesuviana or Campania Express train from Naples to Sorrento is your best option.
 There is a choice of scheduled ferry services which run between Naples and Sorrento which can be a little faster, but they are more expensive.

 Taking the train from Naples to Sorrento

 The distance between Naples and Sorrento is 48km.
 The easiest and cheapest method of getting from Naples to Sorrento is by taking the Circumvesuviana train.
 The Circumvesuviana train service is cheap and takes about 75 minutes running along the coastline.
 Between Naples and Sorrento (depending on which train you choose), you can also stop at Herculaneum and Pompeii, as well as several other coastal towns.

 The Circumvesuviana train departs from the lower level of the Naples Centrale train station, below the high-speed train platforms.
 Tickets can be purchased from any of the newsagents in the station, or from any of the ticket machines or ticket windows.